khadile/MVP_BusinessCards/docs/features/onboarding.md

 ## Conclusion

 The onboarding flow is now fully implemented and polished, providing users with a smooth, professional experience for creating their digital business cards.
-The IXL-branded design, real-time preview, and progressive disclosure approach create an engaging user journey that maximizes completion rates and user satisfaction.
+The ILX-branded design, real-time preview, and progressive disclosure approach create an engaging user journey that maximizes completion rates and user satisfaction.

 The foundation is solid for future enhancements while maintaining high performance and accessibility standards.